oamg/leapp/docs/source/el7toel8/envars.md

 Change the default target RHEL 8 minor version.

-## LEAPP_DEVEL_SKIP_RHSM

-Do not use `subscription-manager`.
-Using this option (now) requires creating a custom actor providing RHEL 8 repos through CustomTargetRepository message.

 ## LEAPP_DEVEL_SKIP_CHECK_OS_RELEASE

 Do not check whether the source RHEL 7 version is the supported one.